top of page

 2 tablespoons ghee

 Pound the garlic, mint, chilli powder, cumin, turmeric, vinegar, sugar, and soy sauce until you have a smooth paste.
-Add it to the meat and massage it in well.
-Marinate for 30 minutes or overnight.
+Add it to the meat and massage it well—Marinate for 30 minutes or overnight.

 Heat the ghee in a pot.
-Add the meat and cook on very low heat, stirring it very occasionally.
+Add the meat and cook on very low heat, stirring it occasionally.
 Add the water and simmer.
-Cook for about 75 minutes until the meat is very tender and caramelized on all sides.
-The water should be completely evaporated, and the ghee should have pooled in bubbles and fried the meat evenly.
+Cook for about 75 minutes until the meat is tender and caramelized on all sides.
+The water should completely evaporate, and the ghee should have pooled in bubbles and fried the meat evenly.

 Serve hot with parathas or rice.